 4. Philips Snoring Sleep Relief Band

 Can't sleep because you have a partner who snores – or your partner keeps waking you because you snore?
-Sleeping on your sides rather than on your back can help, as this doesn't restrict your airway as much.
+There are many techniques to stop snoring, and one is to sleep on your sides rather than on your back, as this doesn't restrict your airway as much.
 But that's easier said than done if it's not your natural sleeping pose.

 The Snoring Sleep Relief Band detects when you're laying on your back then buzzes just enough to make you turn onto your side.
 But it's more than just a vibration motor that goes off when it's at the wrong angle.
 The gadget gives you 30 minutes each night to drop off in any position you're comfortable in before it goes to work.
 Smarter still, it adjusts its vibration level over time, depending on how well you respond – vibrating more if you often ignore it.

 Despite its name, the brains of the Relief Band are housed in a pebble-sized device.
 This also displays how many times you turned in the night, the number of hours you were asleep and the number of hours laid on your back.
 This then fits into a a soft, machine-washable strap.